wduquette/advent/README.md

 * Consider defining the World's components into read-only and read-write.
   * Minimizes the amount of data that needs to be saved/restored on undo or game save/restore, and allows a deeper undo stack.
-  * Either use two entities vectors, or invert, with a distinct vector or map for each component.
-* Consider replacing the entities vector with a set of component hash tables.
-  * Might help if we want to split components into read-only and read-write.

 ## Background